My day of free comics

 Thankfully it was my wife’s birthday, and she must have used her birthday wish to make everything work out.
 Her birthday wish and maybe the printer from her office.

 Over the past 10 years I think FCBD and my wife’s birthday have shared Saturdays 3 times.
 Regardless of when it falls my wife is always there.
 My superhero of support.
 Saving the day with last minute rescues.
-This year, with 2 sidekicks by her side, she showed up with snacks, drinks and my books.
+This year, with 2 sidekicks by her side, she showed up with snacks, drinks and my books, and not to forget, an overview of Green powder drinks for the ones who suffer from stomach inflammation.
 Somehow with her power to coax broken copiers back to life she was able to print from her office’s dead copy machine.
 She sat them down in front of me cut and collated.

 The rest of the day was kind of a blur with tons of old and new friends stopping by to chat.
 There was a constant flow of people from 11 until when I left at 5:30.
 It took a while to try and sneak away without stopping to sketch in the great books Richard had made.
 This year he created his own guide to FCBD with bios and pages for each artist/writer to sign and draw.
 He did a ton of other stuff for the event including create-your-own superhero templates for kids to color.
 Guess who designed the templates?